All Products

 4. On the Machine Group Configuration page, configure the following parameters:

-• Scenario: Host
+• Use Case: Host Scenario

 • Installation Environment: ECS

-• If LoongCollector is not installed, click Create Machine Group:
+• If LoongCollector is not installed, click Create Machine Group.

-The following steps guide you through automatically installing LoongCollector and creating a machine group.
+These steps guide you through automatically installing LoongCollector and creating a machine group.

 2. Click Install and Create as Machine Group.
 The system automatically installs LoongCollector on the selected ECS instances.